Walled Off Hotel reopened. 11 December 2025

 Photos: @francas on Instagram

-Walled Off Hotel opened almost two years ago in Bethlehem, only six kilometres south of downtown Jerusalem, but on the other side of the wall.
-The Hotel is a piece of art in itself and, at the same time, a huge political statement, all mixed with Banksy’s usual charm and wit.
-A visit is highly recommendable.
+The Walled Off Hotel opened almost two years ago in Bethlehem, only six kilometres south of downtown Jerusalem, but on the other side of the wall.
+The Hotel is a piece of art in itself and, at the same time, a huge philosophical statement, all mixed with Banksy’s usual charm and wit.
+A visit is highly recommended.
 See the previous post: The Walled Off Hotel.
 Palestine, March 2017.

 Banksy at the World Travel Fair.
 London, 6 and 7 November 2018.